mukhtar-github/MongoDB-Developer-Learning-Path/M121: The MongoDB Aggregation Framework/The MongoDB Aggregation Framework.md

 { "_id" : 2010, "genre" : "News", "average_rating" : 7.65 }
 ```

 Excellent.
-One document per year, with the highest-rated genre in that year.
-We've seen how $unwind works.
+One document *per year*, with the *highest-rated genre in that year*.
+We've seen how *$unwind* works.
 Now there's a few less things to cover.
-We've been using the short form for $unwind.
-Here's the long form for contrast.
+We've been using the *short form* for *$unwind*.
+Here's the *long form* for contrast.

 In the long form, we specify the array we want to unwind by providing a field path expression to the path argument.
 We can provide a string to includeArrayIndex.

 This will create another field in the document with whatever name we specify, with the value to the index of the element in the original array.